gbouteiller/astro-pocketbase/doc/src/content/docs/reference/options.md

 ---
 title: Options
-description: Astro Pocketbase gives you options
+description: Astro PocketBase gives you options
 ---

 The following reference covers all supported configuration options for Astro PocketBase.